GitMurf/masonry-vanilla/README.md

 @import url('https://gitmurf.github.io/masonry-vanilla/masonry-optional-2.css');
 ```

-If you'd like to customize any of the main settings / colors / widths / heights you can add the following into your roam/css and customize accordingly:
+To customize any of the main settings / colors, add the following UNDERNEATH the @import lines from above and modify accordingly:

 ```
 :root {